Cruise Complaints Introduction

 Crowded ships

-Related: A guide to the Passenger Space Ratio on Cruise Ships
+Related: A Guide to the Passenger Space Ratio on Cruise Ships

-Your cruise fare usually covers the actual voyage itself plus food and some entertainment but that’s about it.
-Unless you have chosen to go All Inclusive the cost of the cruise won’t cover speciality restaurants, shore excursions, alcohol, gratuities, speciality teas and coffees or even soda and bottled water.
+Unless you have chosen to go All Inclusive, your cruise fare won’t normally cover speciality restaurants, shore excursions, alcohol, gratuities, speciality teas and coffees or even soda and bottled water.
 Just be aware that you will likely be paying for every little extra.
 Everything you think of attracts a charge.
-This Nickel and Diming leaves us cold but it is how some cruise lines make their money.
-If you don’t budget for these extras you can feel cheated when you receive your end of cruise bill.
+This Nickel and Diming leaves us cold, but it is how some cruise lines make their money.
+If you don’t budget for these extras, you can get a big shock when you receive your end-of-cruise bill.

 Do the maths before you sail, determining what is included and what you need to pay for to avoid that feeling of being horrified when you receive your final onboard extras account.